 For the size of the town, public transportation in Pearl City is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Pearl City, the benefits are reduced air pollution and congestion on the highways.

-The overall education level of Pearl City is somewhat higher than in the average US city of 21.84%: 28.45% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Pearl City is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.45% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Pearl City in 2010 was $31,581, which is wealthy relative to Hawaii, and upper middle income relative to the rest of the US.
 This equates to an annual income of $126,324 for a family of four.
 However, Pearl City contains both very wealthy and poor people as well.